Book here

 3. Honduras shows the highest Reef Health Numbers (3.0), followed by Belize and Mexico (both with 2.8) and Guatemala (2.0).

-4. The Mesoamerican Reef has been bleached at least 7 times since 1995.
+4. The Mesoamerican Reef has been bleached at least seven times since 1995.

-Reefs are ecosystems that contribute a lot, but they are also very delicate.
+Reefs are ecosystems that contribute a lot but are also very delicate.
 The problems that affect the reef directly are:

 • Sea temperature change (ocean warming)